kristinkspanos/data_analysis_movie_studio/findings_blog_post.md

 The list of directors is filtered to only show actors who have directed (‘director_name’) at least 4 movies.
 Again, I analyzed normalized profit and normalized ROI per director.

-There are 77 directors with an average normalized profit greater than two - indicating that these movies have an average profit that is at least twice the overall average.
+There are 77 directors with an average normalized profit greater than two - including Peter Jackson, Christopher Nolan, and Jon Favreau - indicating that these movies have an average profit that is at least twice the overall average.
 There are only four directors with average normalized ROI average greater than 1.5 - indicating that the movies these directors direct have an average ROI that is at least 50% above the overall average.

 ***Top Experienced Directors by Normalized Avg.
 Profit***
 | ```director_name```  | ```avg_profit_millions``` | ```normalized_profit``` |